 I created a series of works that were exhibited in my first one-man exhibition at the prestigious Astley-Cheetham Art Gallery.
 That was quickly followed by successful exhibitions at the People’s Gallery and then at Saddleworth Museum and Gallery.
 In 2014 I had an exhibition at the Gallery Oldham which he had great success.

-When one study’s Gordon’s work, you’ll discover he uses many different mediums in his paintings!
-From oils, pen and inks, and his favourites, pencil crayons, mixed with inks.
+When you study my work, you will discover that I uses many different mediums in my paintings - from oils, pen and inks, and my favourites, pencil crayons, mixed with inks.

 “A commission I was very proud of was of the actor, comedian and tireless charity fund raiser Ricky Tomlinson.
 He was a joy to paint, a very humble man, also I painted the late Bernard Manning, again a very generous man his portrait now hangs in the boardroom of the family business.”

-Gordon works from his studio in The People's Gallery.
-Stalybridge, showing me around, he proudly pronounced, “Yes, The People's Gallery has been my workplace for nearly twenty years now and I still love to come to my studio every day to work on my oil paintings, some of which are going towards my next exhibition; and then, when I’m finished here, I return home, have a glass of beer, before I start work on more commissions, I just love it.”
+The People's Gallery at the Bridge Art Centre has been my workplace for nearly twenty years now and I still love to come to my studio every day to work on my oil paintings, some of which are going towards my next exhibition.